Reaching Today’s Digitally Burned-Out Consumer with Print Marketing

 It’s hard to believe that our lives have been almost entirely digitized for eight months.
 Waking hours are spent in the same place (preferably in sweatpants), in front of the same screen, and a once-welcome routine now begs for change.
 Let’s face it: All this time online for work, school, webinars, panel discussions, work meetings, teacher meetings, family gatherings, friend gatherings…it’s getting old.
 Check that—it is old.

-The digital burnout is real, especially since it existed well before the Covid-19 outbreak.
+Digital burnout is real, especially since it existed well before the Covid-19 outbreak.
 For years, people have been struggling with the time they spend on their digital devices.
-They’ve wrestled with maintaining discipline and controlling their attention, which can be so easily disrupted and fragmented with pings, dings and buzzes.
-This constant influx of information and notifications from email, news sites, social media and messaging channels, all seemingly requiring our immediate response, adds to us feeling frazzled, overextended and in danger of failing.
-Widespread work-from-home situations in response to Covid-19 have only compounded the problem as people deal with their jobs, family life and their own or their children’s schoolingall within the same close quarters.
+They’ve wrestled with maintaining discipline and controlling their attention, which can be so easily disrupted and fragmented with pings, dings, and buzzes.
+This constant influx of information and notifications from email, news sites, social media, and messaging channels, all seemingly requiring our immediate response, adds to us feeling frazzled, overextended, and in danger of failing.
+Widespread work-from-home situations in response to Covid-19 have only compounded the problem as people deal with their jobs, family life, and their own or their children’s schooling—all within the same close quarters.

 Smart marketers will realize all of this and factor it into how they reach out to their audience.
 In other words, it’s time to let digital fatigue inform your marketing plan.